 |

-The filter consists of the following subassemblies:
+The filter consists of the following components and subassemblies:

-The Belt
+The Drainage Belt

 The weight of a 3 m wide belt is 125 Kg/m and this is the heaviest single component to be considered for the design of the hoisting facilities.

-The filter cloth retains the cake and moves together with the belt.
-Nowadays, with some exceptions, they are made from synthetic materials such polypropylene or polyester with monofilament or multifilament yarns and with sophisticated weaves.
-The entire subject of filter cloth and its selection will be discussed in a separate section that was not yet constructed.
+The Filter Cloth The filter cloth retains the cake and moves together with the belt.
+Nowadays, with some exceptions, they are made from synthetic materials such as polypropylene or polyester with monofilament or multifilament yarns and with sophisticated weaves and layers.
+The images on the right show an ultrasonically welded joint and a clipper joint of the cloth ends.
+With clipper joints, as may be seen on the right, it is necessary to thread multifilament strings across the entire cloth width to retain the fines from passing through to the filtrate.
+The entire subject of filter cloth and its selection will be discussed in a separate section that was not yet constructed. |

 The Vacuum Box and Wear Belts